AhmedZein1996/E-Commerce-App/README.md

 # E-Commerce App

-we show you how you can create a nice clean onboarding screen for your e-commerce app that can run both Andriod and iOS devices because it builds with flutter, build a Sign in, Forgot Password screen with a custom error indicator.
-Sign Up and OTP screen.
+This app shows how you can create a nice clean onboarding screen for your e-commerce app that can run both Andriod and iOS devices because it builds with flutter, and make a Sign in, Forgot Password screen with a custom error indicator.
+Sign Up and OTP screen. provider for state management,sqflite to store user profile photo in local storage use HTTP to fetch remote data.

 **Packages :**

 - flutter_svg: